Updated by Daniel Westendorf

-The Violation Cover Letter editor interface supports inserting dynamic variables into the editable fields of the letter, allowing you to generate highly customized violation notices.
+The Letter Template Editor interface supports inserting dynamic variables into the editable fields of the letter, allowing you to generate highly customized violation notices.

 What is a dynamic variable?

-When the Violation Notice is generated for Property Owner John Smith, the letter's salutation would then be "Dear John Smith".
+When the Letter is generated for Property Owner John Smith, the letter's salutation would then be "Dear John Smith".

 Inserting a dynamic variable